KislyjKisel/agda-ffi-hs/README.md

 * Many modules haven't been compiled and can contain wrong ffi pragmas.
 Almost nothing has been tested.
 * All MAlonzo generated code, including libraries, ends up in the project being compiled (agda issue 2330).
 Thus, all code generated from bindings compiles under single cabal file, which in turn must specify all Haskell dependencies, including transitive ones.
-(Can cause conflicting module names? fix: PackageImports)
+(Can cause conflicting module names? fix: PackageImports, but only on hs side)
 * `dear-imgui-2.1.1` has dependency constraints incompatible with base-4.17.0.0, new TH etc.
 Temporary fix - `allow-newer` in `cabal.project`.
 * Preprocessor (like hs CPP ext) is required for correct handling of some library flags, platform dependent modules etc.